Victor515/webpack-SPA-boilerplate/README.md

   //   localIdentName: '[name]__[local]--[hash:base64:5]' // css class names
   // }
   ```
+  Also need to modify the css files, see `Greeter.css` file for example
   4. postcss-loader and autoprefixer plugin

 ### plugins:
   1. BannerPlugin(built-in plugin): `new webpack.BannerPlugin('Created by Victor Ouyang')`
   2. HtmlWebpackPlugin: webpack will inject bundled js and css into the template you provide
   3. MiniCssExtractPlugin(only in webpack.production.config.js): Seperate CSS files from JS, in place `style-loader`
-  4. CleanWebpackPlugin(only in webpack.production.config.js): Clean `./dist` folder every time before building
+  4. CleanWebpackPlugin: Clean `./dist` folder every time before building

 ### others:
   1. source maps: use `eval-source-map`.
 This should only be used in local development.
   2. webpack-dev-server: By default the project is running at http://localhost:8080
-  3. Add a hash value to output file name, useful for cache(only in webpack.production.config.js):
+  3. Add a hash value to output file name, useful for cache:
   ```
   output: {
       path: __dirname + "/dist", // the path to store bundled file
-      filename: "bundle-[hash].js" // the name of bundled files },
+      filename: "[name].bundle-[hash].js" // the name of bundled files },
   ```